 - With a food grinder, using the coarse cutting disk, grind cubed pork into a large bowl.

 - Add chopped parsley, salt rubbed sage, and pepper; mix well.
 Refrigerate mixture until well chilled, about 3 ½ hours.

 - Rinse casing in several changes of warm water; slip one end of the casing over the faucet and run warm water through it.

 - Cover casing with warm water and let soak 30minutes until it is supple.

 - Remove cutting disk from the meat grinder and attach sausage horn as manufacturer directs.

 - Place some of the meat mixtures in a grinder and grind just until the meat reaches the end of the sausage horn.

 - Slip an entire length of sausage casing onto the horn, allowing 2 inches to extend over the end; tie the end of the casing in a knot.

-- To fill casing, gradually grind meat mixture into casing, pulling casing gently to fill evenly.
-Do not overfill casing.
+- To fill the casing, gradually grind the meat mixture into the casing, pulling the casing gently to fill evenly.
+Do not overfill the casing.

 - Twist casing at 5-inch intervals or at desired lengths to form links, pressing meat away from twists.
 With kitchen shears, cut into links.
 Cover; refrigerate.